mwesterham/TFPlayground/README.md

 experiments.
 A series of base classes are additionally provided in order to facilitate each experiment and generify the training process.
 An explanation of each experiment is provided below.

-I also provide a common framework to train tensorflow models which is adjusted as needed throughout the experiments.

 -  [**Classifier Experiments**](classifier_experiment/README.md)

 The classifier experiments are based off of Tensorflow's documentation